drvinceknight/pfm/book/building-tools/04-editor-and-cli/why/main.md

 ## Why do we need to use the `print` function with an editor?

-## Can I not use a Python plugin to run my code from inside my editor?
+## Can I use a Python plugin to run my code from inside my editor?

 ## Can I open a Jupyter notebook inside vscode?

+## What is the difference between an IDE and an editor?